An evolving performance between life and death,

 the Holocaust and now, and Poland and the U.S.

-In 2019, two women from different worlds embarked on an adventure across Poland and Ukraine, following clues from a stranger's story that had been serendipitously placed in their care.
+In 2019, two women from different worlds embarked on an adventure across Poland and Ukraine following clues from a stranger's story that had been placed in their care.

 Named after our heroine, Paulina Hirsch (b.
 1902, Kraków, PL), PAULINA is a chronicle that unfolds through research, travel, translation, digging, planting, trust, imagination, and friendship.
-It is presented as a conversation between living protagonists Patrycja Dołowy (Warsaw) and Michelle Levy (New York), artist/storytellers who, responding to the echos of the unresolved past, set out to bring life to the story of a woman who could no longer speak for herself.
+It is presented as a conversation between living protagonists Michelle Levy (New York) and Patrycja Dołowy (Warsaw), artist/storytellers who, responding to the echoes of the unresolved past, set out to bring life to the story of a woman who could no longer speak for herself.
 While they didn't quite know what they were looking for, what they found was beyond any expectation.

 PAULINA, the multi-media performance, is being developed over 2020 - 2021, in collaboration with Director Kathleen Amshoff.

 Ten fading pages of a testimony written in Polish in Kraków,1945, were all that seemed to exist of Paulina Hirsch, a Polish-Jewish woman in her forties who, "passing" as Polish, fended her way throughout Nazi-occupied Poland.
 One of the thousands of survivor testimonies taken by Poland’s Central Jewish Historical Committee at the end of World War II, Paulina's testimony is an official, impersonal account.
 It is filled with facts and details – addresses of places she went, names of people who helped her – but the woman behind the text remains a mystery.
 When the war began she had a husband and daughter, but the notetaker's introduction states, "Sama" – She is alone.